SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Spherical datasets and coordinate systems

-Approximate the Earth surface by $S^2$ and let $\xi$ be a vector field on $S^2$ representing the direction and velocity of the wind.
-Assume that our data is given in terms of real functions $U(\alpha,\beta)$ and $V(\alpha, \beta)$ determining the signed strength of the wind in the eastward and northward directions respectively, at point $p(\alpha,\beta)\in S^2$ where $\beta \neq 0,\pi$.
-In our setting, $\alpha$ corresponds to the longitude coordinate starting at the Greenwich meridian, while $\beta$ corresponds to the latitude coordinate starting at the north pole.
-The vector field pointing north outside of the poles is
+\paragraph{ERA5 wind.} Approximate the Earth surface by $S^2$, and let $\xi$ represent wind direction and velocity.
+Our data provides real functions $U(\alpha,\beta)$ and $V(\alpha, \beta)$ for the signed strength of the wind in the eastward and northward directions respectively, at point $p(\alpha,\beta)\in S^2$ with $\beta \neq 0,\pi$.
+Here $\alpha$ is the longitude coordinate starting at the Greenwich meridian, and $\beta$ is the colatitude starting at the north pole.
+The northward unit vector (away from the poles) is